softwaremill/elasticmq/README.md

     node.shutdown()
     storage.shutdown()

-The provided `NodeAddress`es are entirely logical (the actual value can be any string) and can be used by ElasticMQ clients to determine which node is the master, for example.
+The provided `NodeAddress`es are entirely logical (the actual value can be any string) and for example can be used by ElasticMQ clients to determine which node is the master.

 Operations can be only executed on the master node.
 If you attempt to execute an operation on a node which is not the master, the `NodeIsNotMasterException` exception will be thrown, containing the master node address, if available.

 In case of cluster partitions, replication is designed to only operate on the parition which contains a majority of nodes (`n/2+1`).
-Otherwise data could get easily corrupted, if two cluster disconnected cluster partitions (split-brain) changed the same data; such a situation could lead to a very high number of duplicate deliveries and an unmergeable state.
+Otherwise data could get easily corrupted, if two disconnected cluster partitions (split-brain) changed the same things; such a situation could lead to a very high number of duplicate deliveries and an unmergeable state.

 That is also why when creating the replicated storage, you must provide the expected number of nodes.
 Note that